darton/fw/README.md

 # Description

-The fw.sh script configures the Linux system to run as middlebox:
+The fw.sh script configures the Linux system to run as powerful middlebox:
 - Router (static routing)
 - NAT (NAT1:1, multiple NAT1:n groups)
-- Shaper (HTB + fq_codel) limiting bandwidth per computer or per group of computers
+- Shaper (HTB + fq_codel)
 - DHCP server

 It is optimized for large networks from several hundred to several thousand of computers.